Colwyn Bay coastal defence achieves BREEAM Infrastructure Outstanding

 The project has also transformed the waterfront into a vibrant community space.
 The creation of a widened public realm area along the promenade has provided space for the local community to sit, exercise, play, and meet.
 Active travel improvements, including wider and improved cycle and pedestrian routes, will help enhance quality of life and healthier lifestyles.

 Economically, the project has laid the groundwork for long-term prosperity.
 The improved flood protection provides security for Colwyn Bay residents and businesses, potentially saving millions in future flood damage.
 The enhanced promenade and facilities are expected to boost tourism, providing a much-needed economic stimulus to the area.
-The provision of improved concession kiosks will create opportunities for local businesses.
+The project provided serviced areas for future installation of concession kiosks, equipped with power, water connections, and integrated seating.
+However, the kiosks themselves will be completed under a separate funding initiative in the future.

 The project's integration with its surroundings was particularly noteworthy.
 The careful design reflected local coastal features, creating a sense of place that resonates with the area's natural beauty.
 The incorporation of sections of the Wales Coast Path and National Cycle Route 5 into the improved active travel routes demonstrates how the project connects to wider regional networks, enhancing both local and visitor experiences.